jeffponce/jeffponce.github.io/_posts/2020-07-01-Marketing Dashboards.md

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db10.png)

 Our first visual is a TreeMap of the breakdown of our email marketing lists.
 We have our Master list, the Rewards Program list, and a Target Demographic list.
 This helps marketers determine what content to send to different targets.
-Very quickly we can see that the Master list, which has the most email addresses, onlt has a 5% Click Through Rate.
+Very quickly we can see that the Master list, which has the most email addresses, only has a 5% Click Through Rate.
 Versus our Rewards Program list which has a 17% Click Through Rate.
 Why is that, and how can we improve this KPI?

 ![DB](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/marketing_dashboards/db11.png)